basilstotz/puavo-image-utils/README.md

 ###### Fix the Certificate Problem

 PuavoBoxes need a certificate issued by Opinsys in order to download sonething from a image repository.
-As you (and me) dont have this certificate, we have to apply patch to the image:
+As you (and me) dont have this certificate, we have to apply patch to the image.

+The patch will go `DATADIR/bin.d/`:

 ```bash